corda/corda/docs/source/design/confidential-identities/design.md

        keyed with `AnonymousParty`s.
 The initiator cannot create a signed assertion that the mapping is correct.
 Instead, the responder must contact each `Party` individually and ask them for a signed assertion.
-    4. The Responder asks each `Party` for a `SignedKeyMapping`.
-The responders will return a `SignedKeyMapping` if they own the key, otherwise, they'll return a `null`.
+    4. The Responder asks each `Party` for a `SignedData<OwnershipClaim>`.
+The responders will return a `SignedData<OwnershipClaim>` if they own the key, otherwise, they'll return a `null`.
     5. The key difference to the old `SyncIdentitiesFlow` is that when we used certificates, the initiator of the flow could just send the